 You will explore the development of urban topography and planning through site visits and analysis, using a primarily bifocal approach to the growth of city living and management, and how that has shaped the fabric of the world.

 With faculty expertise drawn from three Schools in the Faculty of the Humanities and Social Science and ULIP, as well as its split-site delivery, the programme enables students to develop both their empirical understanding of and their methodological approaches to what distinguishes and what connects these two cities, while expanding these comparative insights towards a broader engagement with urban history and culture, and the challenges cities face today.

 Key benefits include:

 An unparalleled opportunity to study the social, political, cultural and economic development of two great world cities: Paris and London.

 You can choose between a split-site programme in Paris and London or a full year in Paris.

-The programme is offered in collaboration with Queen Mary University of London's (QMUL) School of History and School of Geography and the University of London Institute in Paris.
+The programme is offered in collaboration with Queen Mary University of London's School of History, School of English and Drama and School of Geography, and the University of London Institute in Paris.

 The opportunity to gain an international perspective and strong inter-cultural understanding as well as an ability to assess the contours of cultural difference.

 The unrivalled opportunity to immerse yourself in two of the most cosmopolitan cities in the world and benefit from the exposure to the culture and traditions of two major European capitals.